jgrss/geowombat/doc/source/ml.rst

             print(y)

-Train a unsupervised classifier and predict
+Train an unsupervised classifier and predict
 ------------------------------
 Unsupervised classifiers can also be used in a pipeline